To learn about the nature of your child's headache, your doctor will likely look to:

 - Magnetic resonance imaging (MRI).
 MRIs use a powerful magnet to produce detailed views of the brain.
 MRI scans help doctors diagnose tumors, strokes, aneurysms, neurological diseases and other brain abnormalities.
 An MRI can also be used to examine the blood vessels that supply the brain.

 - Spinal tap (lumbar puncture).
-If your doctor suspects an underlying condition, such as bacterial or viral meningitis, is causing your child's headaches, he or she may recommend a spinal tap (lumbar puncture).
+If your doctor suspects that an underlying condition, such as bacterial or viral meningitis, is causing your child's headaches, he or she may recommend a spinal tap (lumbar puncture).
 In this procedure, a thin needle is inserted between two vertebrae in the lower back to extract a sample of cerebrospinal fluid for laboratory analysis.